Kolaba Fort

-Kolaba Fort located at Alibag beach is an old fortified maritime base in Alibag, Konkan, India.
+Kolaba Fort located at Alibag beach is an old fortified maritime base in Alibag.
 It is situated in the sea at a distance of 1–2 km from the shores of Alibag, 35 km south of Mumbai, in the Konkan region of Maharashtra, India.
 It is a popular tourist destination and a protected monument.

 History

-The first mention of Kulaba fort is when it was chosen by Shivaji to be fortified after the whole of South Konkan became free.
+The first mention of Kulaba fort is when it was chosen by Chhatrapati Shivaji Maharaj to be fortified after the whole of South Konkan became free.
 The work of constructing the fort started in 19 March 1680.
 In 1662, he strengthened and fortified Kolaba fort to make it one of his chief naval stations.
 The command of the fort was given to Darya Sarang and Mainak Bhandari under whom Kolaba Fort became the centre of the Maratha attacks on British ships.
 Kolaba Fort was captured by Chatrapati Shivaji.